 This is the heart of Haarlem.
-It has a certain quintessential European charm and if you enjoy people watching, this is the perfect spot to sit, observe and enjoy a coffee or beer.
-Many of the iconic Golden Age Dutch artists captured this very same pretty square and all its activity.
+It has a certain quintessential European charm and if you enjoy people watching, this is the perfect spot to sit, observe and enjoy a drink or meal.
+Many of the iconic Golden Age Dutch artists captured this very square and all its activity.
 The other historic building of interest is the 14th-century Town Hall.
 The site of Haarlem’s City Hall actually dates back to the 1100s when a wooden building once stood on this site.
 Also, did you know that Harlem NYC was named after this beautiful city?

 But, for those serious shoppers, be sure to check out the best-known streets of Grote Houtstraat, the Barteljorisstraat, and the Zijlstraat.
 As well as, the streets of Schagchelstraat, Kleine Houtstraat, Anegang, Warmoesstraat, Koningstraat and Gierstraat.
 Locals call their shopping district de Gouden Straatjes or streets of gold.
 These notable streets have earned Haarlem as the Netherlands’ best shopping destination.
 Traveller’s tip: most shops don’t open until 11:00 or 12:00pm.

 Historically, the gardens are surrounded by charitable housing since the 17th century for the poor, unmarried, or widowed women.
 Today, these quiet sanctuaries are open to the public and considered Haarlem hidden gems.
 The oldest Hofjes in Haarlem dates back to 1395 and is a must see site.

 For cultural enthusiasts, you have the choice of 15 museums.
 The most popular and definitely the best ones to visit are: